Sherif De Perth. Palais De Scone. Prise Du Dessus De L'Eau Sur Le Tay. Scone Palace. From The Water Side Tay River.

 Lithograph, sheet 360 x 555mm.
 14¼ x 21¾".
 Small tears to left paper edge.

 Scone Palace, Scone, Perthshire, Scotland.
 It was constructed in 1808 for the Earls of Mansfield by William Atkinson.
+Robert the Bruce was inaugurated king of Scotland on 25 March 1306 at Scone.
 Built of red sandstone with a castellated roof, it is a classic example of the late Georgian Gothic style.
 In the Middle Ages the land was the site of a major Augustinian abbey, Scone Abbey (nothing now remains above ground level), the crowning-place of the Kings of the Scots (on the Stone of Destiny) down to Alexander III.
 Boats on the lake in foreground and cattle.
 From a series of Scottish views by French painter and lithographer François Joseph Dupressoir (1800 - 1859), published in London and Paris.
 Numbered 'PL.15' upper right.

 [Ref: 10636] £140.00